Khaledrae/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The fourth script prints a two files
 The fifth gets you the last ten lines of a file
 The sixth gets you the first ten lines of a file
+The 7th file selects a certain line to print